Love Withdrawal is a Painful and Destabilizing Experience

 Managing and Tolerating Love Withdrawal

 To heal in withdrawal, it is best to start by understanding the relationship from a place of reality.
 How was this relationship supportive to you?
 What was your day-to-day life really like?
-Were you happy often or did you spend a lot of time wishing things could be different?
+Were you happy often, or did you spend a lot of time wishing things could be different?
+How did you manage conflict?
 Were you financially responsible?
-Understanding your withdrawal process is crucial to being able to begin to calm down your nervous system.
+Understanding the reality of the relationship is crucial to begin to understand your own wants and needs in a primary relationship.
+What is healthy for you based on what you have been through already in life?

 If you are experiencing withdrawal from an addictive relationship, then you can take these steps to move through it and start your healing process:

-Step 1) First, start with sitting with the pain.
+Step 1) First, you must begin to sit with the pain.
+It is. not going anywhere for a bit.
 This is the hardest step for most people.
 It is especially difficult to be present when you are in deep pain.
 Surround yourself with safe people and try not to stuff the pain down or use unhealthy behaviors to try to drown it out.
 It will come out sideways if you do.
+It needs to be felt.

-Step 2) Try to not judge your feelings, thoughts, and wants.
+Step 2) Try not to judge your feelings, thoughts, and wants.
 Be aware of them and breathe with them.
-Get help and have someone who guides you through this process if you feel you need additional support beyond your friends and family.
+Get help and have someone who guide you through this process.
+Surround yourself with people who support you being healthy and finding happiness. this is not the time to have friends stalk your ex’s social media and report in what may trigger you to try to go back.

-Step 4) Identify ways you would like to express the best in yourself and take actions that reflect your best self.
-Remember, you deserve to be treated with respect.
+Step 4) Identify ways you would like begin to build your self-esteem so you don’t continue to betray yourself and take actions that reflect your intentions.
+Remember, you deserve to be treated with respect, especially in your primary relationship.
+What behaviors are non-negotiables for you?

 Step 5) Be open and willing to change.
-Real recovery starts with healing and repairing yourself.
+Behavioral change starts with healing and repairing yourself.
+Taking different actions which result in new behaviors that are healthy.
 This means dealing with feelings, grieving, and healing from past wounds.
 Healing allows you to reconnect to yourself with self-compassion and self-love.

 If you think you are in withdrawal from an addictive relationship, you must give yourself time to heal.